opencog/atomspace-storage/opencog/persist/json/README.md

 you can chat with the LLM to find out about the AtomSpace contents.
 Some examples that actually work:

-* Please ask the AtomSpace MCP server what version it is.
+* Please ask the cogserv MCP server what version it is.
-* ask the atomspace server what all the direct subtypes of type 'Node' are
+* ask the cogserv server what all the direct subtypes of type 'Node' are
 * run that query again, but set subclass to true
 * ask if it has a node of type 'Concept' that is named 'foo'
 * Are there any atoms of type Node?
 * Can you run that query again, setting subclass to true?
-* Please ask the sserver if it has (ListLink (Concept "foo"))
+* Please ask the server if it has (ListLink (Concept "foo"))

 JavaScript API
 --------------